WilsonPercival/WilsonPercival/html element touch bug/html_element_touch_bug_r350s.md

 ## Problem description

-On mobile devices, if you hold over the `HTML Element` and do not release the input, then the `Is in touch` condition will no longer be met.
+On mobile devices, if you click on an `HTML Element` and swipe to the side without releasing, the `Is in touch` condition will no longer be met.

 ## Attach a .c3p